In the context of organic chemistry, what are the products of the... | Channels for Pearson+

 Multiple Choice

-In the context of organic chemistry, what are the products of the light-dependent reactions in photosynthesis?
+In the context of organic chemistry, what are the products of the light reactions in photosynthesis?

 A